 Business agreements are often contractually binding, which is why the initial stages of making them are so vital.
-From the first interaction, construction estimates can have a huge impact on both the business and the customer.
+From the first interaction, construction estimates can greatly impact both the business and the customer.

 Accurate estimates in construction are important for the following reasons:

-- Good estimates can save everyone money: With an accurate picture of the construction project in mind, a construction business knows exactly what to spend to complete a job.
+- Good estimates can save everyone money: With an accurate picture of the construction project in mind, a construction business knows exactly what to spend on completing a job.
 This helps prevent unnecessary surplus and overbuying, which can also save the client thousands of dollars (or more) in the long run.